 2. Schedule specific time for Gmail

 Another thing that people get tricked into all the time is the time spent in email.
-Although it may sound simple to be quick with your messages, many users still spend huge amount of hours daily dealing with their inboxes.
+Although it may sound simple to be quick with your messages, many users still spend a huge amount of hours daily dealing with their inboxes.

 Scheduling times for Gmail is very easy, you simply need to turn off notifications and schedule 15 to 30 minutes time slots during your day — you can start doing it 3 times a day and then going to 2, or even only one.